Hammerill/Sand-Box2D-levels/docs/README-objects.md

 In this case (when you don't manually set ID), it will be considered as `-1`.

-Setting ID will help us later with pointing to object which would be spectated by camera in attached mode, making joints between objects and involving them in something that I'll do in future, named "actions".
+Setting ID will help us later with pointing to object which would be spectated by camera in attached mode, making joints between objects and involving them in "actions".

 To set ID (in this example `1337`) you just have to set its value like that:
 ```json